CarlosCD/cant_wait/test/README.md

 ## Test strategy: different Rails apps with random timeouts

+### The problem

-The approach of using minimal Rails components (ActiveRecord, Railties) is problematic due to the amount of code that Rails loads and of how it changes in the default behavior of Ruby.
-Running several Rails apps at the same time, and even if it is done in different threads, may result in:
+The approach of using minimal Rails components (ActiveRecord, Railties) is problematic due to the amount of code that Rails loads and of how it changes in the default Ruby behavior.
+I opted here to test the same way an end user would use the gem.

+To test in different Rails versions requires running several Rails apps simultaneous or sequentially.
+Even if it is done in different threads, may result in:

     RuntimeError: You cannot have more than one Rails::Application

 This approach also makes the test cases too distant to the real conditions you may encounter in isolated Rails applications.

+### A solution

-I finally choose to test several versions of Rails/ActiveRecord independently.
+I finally chose to test several versions of Rails/ActiveRecord independently.

-I created 5 simple Rails apps in the folder test/test_apps.
+I created 5 simple Rails apps, of different versions, in the folder test/test_apps.

 Then I modified their Gemfile by adding gems for PostgreSQL, Minitest and Growl:

     if RUBY_ENGINE == 'jruby' && RUBY_PLATFORM == 'java'
       gem 'activerecord-jdbc-adapter', '~> 1.2'